cIay/ShaderVision/README.md

 ![screen4](https://github.com/cIay/cIay.github.io/blob/master/images/ShaderVision/monaco_noise.PNG)

 ## Random Tips & Info
-- You should use the 'frame' uniform over 'curFrame' where possible so you can chain your shaders together for some interesting results.
+- You should use the 'frame' uniform over 'curFrame' when possible so you can chain your shaders together for some interesting results.
 - Files can be added in three different ways:
   1. By opening the editor (via the 'New file' or 'Edit' buttons) and saving with Ctrl-S
   2. By saving your file directly to the 'glsl' directory in your ShaderVision folder